top of page

 Everyday from 6:30 p.m. to 7:30 p.m.

-Evening prayers, and Meditation
+Evening prayers, Singing songs,

-on Sundays: singing Rama-Nama after Vesper)
+on Sundays: singing Rama-Nama after Vesper.

 Zoom - https://tinyurl.com/vedantaPdxZoom.